The Best of Everything

 architectural drawings of the house as well as many more interior shots.

-And here for 2 color interior shots courtesy of Bryan Johnson.
+2 color interior shots (year unknown).
+(Courtesy of Bryan Johnson.)

 Click here to see renovation photos:

 2 exterior pictures